 Sebum is the natural skin oil produced by your SEBACEOUS GLANDS.
 It is released into your hair follicles to keep your hair and skin moisturized and protected.
 Sebum also helps defend your skin against UV RADIATION and BACTERIA.

 However, too much sebum can contribute to acne by gluing together dead skin cells and blocking pores.
-In fact, excess sebum is considered one of the central building blocks of acne breakouts.
+Excess sebum is considered one of the central building blocks of acne breakouts.
 That’s why oil-balancing products are so key in an effective anti-acne skin routine.

 Serotonin is the feel-good hormone.
 It impacts many processes in your body, including your mood, sleep, and digestion.
 A good balance is key, as too little serotonin can lead to depression, and too much can lead to neurological disease.